garden-io/garden/docs/reference/command-reference.md

 ### garden run service

-Run an ad-hoc instance of the specified service
+Run an ad-hoc instance of the specified service.

 This can be useful for debugging or ad-hoc experimentation with services.